contradb/contra/terraform/README.md

 ```
 Obviously replace `example.com` with your domain.
 If you don't want a domain, omit the whole `-var=...` argument.

 You'll get a bunch of outputs from Terraform.
-You'll want to save them
+You'll need them
-somewhere for as long as the installation is live (though if you lose
+later.
+You can read them out again with the command `terraform
-them they're also recoverable from the AWS web console).
+output`.

 ## Test ssh